The Chan Centre for Family Health Education (Auditorium) at BC Children's Hospital Research Institute

 Vancouver, BC V5Z 4H

-Join UBC’s Department of Pediatrics and Anesthesia, BC Children's Hospital Department of Psychology, and Pain BC for an educational day on best practice pediatric complex/chronic pain management.
+Join BC Children's Hospital Department of Psychology, UBC’s Department of Pediatrics and Anesthesia, Pain BC and the Arthritis Society for an educational event focused on best practice pediatric complex/chronic pain management.

 Using lectures and case-based breakout sessions, the program will provide a holistic and multidisciplinary perspective on the management of children’s complex/chronic pain, and on the prevention and management of chronic post-surgical pain.